 No one who is truly traveling does so without luggage.
 Even the most minimalist backpacker will have at least a carry on bag and somewhat look the part.
 Anytime I had someone show up at our door without luggage, my spidey sense went off immediately.
 90% of the time something was amiss enough to not check them in (more on this below).
 The rest of the time there was a legitimate reason like it was still in luggage storage at another hostel in the city and they were switching because it was high season and couldn’t extend at the original place.

-If someone shows up at your door without luggage, ask questions.
+If someone shows up at your door without luggage, take the time to ask questions.
 If someone shows up with garbage bags, plastic bags, a cart, etc….ask questions.
 Real travelers travel with real luggage.
 They just do.
+And if they have a legit reason, it will quickly come out with some friendly conversation.

-Sometimes you don’t need a specific reason to not let someone stay.
+Sometimes you may not initially have a specific reason to not let someone stay, but deep down you know something isn't right.
 You know how we teach little kids to listen to their inner voice/intuition/feeling in the pit of their stomach to stay safe?
 Yeah, we shouldn’t forget that when we are adults.
 Especially when running a business that involves young strangers living together.

 Usually my staff in the past did really well at screening guests, but sometimes people that shouldn’t be there slip through.
 I can’t tell you how many times after a situation happened and I had to kick someone out that I would hear one of them say ‘Yeah man, they gave me a weird feeling, but I didn’t know what it was’ or ‘I really didn’t want to check them in, but I felt bad saying no.’

 This isn't about turning away every person you feel is 'different' or 'weird'.
 That's not in the spirit of inclusiveness that hostels promote.
-I'm talking about listening to your intuition that something just isn't quite right.
+I'm talking about listening to your intuition that something just isn't quite right, and asking some questions to find out more information.
 There's a big difference.

 I’ll get into more detail with Part 2 on the HOW of guest screening, but the golden rule is this: